The Arctic is a region of growing geopolitical importance and China’s Arctic ambitions have turned it into an arena for growing competition.

 Partnering with Russia

-Thanks to their mutual opposition to the U.S., China and Russia are getting closer together.
+Thanks to their mutual opposition to the U.S., China and Russia are getting closer together, which might bolster China’s Arctic ambitions.
 They are jointly developing energy projects in the Arctic such as the Yamal liquified natural gas (LNG) project.
 As Russia is still under international sanctions stemming from its military intervention in Crimea after the 2014 Ukrainian revolution, investment from China is a welcome boon.

 As long as Russia is keen on developing large energy projects in the Arctic and China is willing to offer funding, Beijing will have some leverage in the relationship.
 According to a CNBC report, Oksana Antonenko, the director of the consultancy firm Control Risks, said: “China is providing investment, and therefore wants to take a much more significant role in allowing … transportation by the northern sea route.”